aio-libs/aiohttp/docs/web.rst

 The last handler is :ref:`web-handler<aiohttp-web-handler>` selected by routing itself (:meth:`~UrlDispatcher.resolve` call).

-Middleware should return new coroutine by wrapping *handler* parameter.
+Middleware should return a new coroutine by wrapping *handler* parameter.
 Signature of returned handler should be the same as for :ref:`web-handler<aiohttp-web-handler>`: accept single *request* parameter, return *response* or raise exception.